eclipse-edc/Technology-Azure/extensions/data-plane/data-plane-azure-storage/README.md

 The `folderName` and the `blobName` are optional properties in destination address.

+### Transfer Provisioning

+When provisioning a transfer, the key with the value of `account` will be resolved from the vault.
+This key will be used to authenticate with Azure.
+If such a key is not present environment/system variables will be used.

 ### AzureStorage Transfer Configuration

 The existing implementation takes under consideration transfer of files up to 200GB and that can be accomplished within